CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 ### Configure Static NAT

-For static NAT, create a rule that matches a source or destination IP address and translate for external use.
-For static PAT, create a rule that matches a source or destination IP address together with the layer 4 port and translate for external use.
+For static **NAT**, create a rule that matches a source or destination IP address and translates the IP address to a public IP address.

+For static **PAT**, create a rule that matches a source or destination IP address together with the layer 4 port and translates the IP address and port to a public IP address and port.

 For Mellanox Spectrum-2 switches, you can include the outgoing or incoming interface.